[I originally wrote this article for Strong Towns.]

 1. Choose your event, its location, and when it’ll happen

-Set your event’s date at least two weeks ahead of when you’ll start promoting the event.
+Set your event’s date at least two weeks ahead.
 Social events can be fine any day, including weekend mornings/afternoons.
 Serious events might be better for mid-week evenings (people might want to be outside having fun on the weekends).
 But really, the time and day is down to your own judgement.

 Let your neighbors know about the event at least two weeks in advance.
-Hand deliver an event flyer to every household you want to invite.
-Typed flyers work fine, although photocopied hand-written flyers (see above for one I made recently) might catch people’s eyes better.
-Generally, I tuck a flyer halfway under someone’s front doormat.
-For apartment buildings, I tape a flyer to the front door.
+Hand deliver event notices by tucking flyers halfway under neighbors’ doormats.
+Typed flyers work fine, although photocopied hand-written versions (see above) are more eye-catching.
+For apartment buildings, tape the flyer to the front door.
 If you already have some neighbors’ email addresses or phone numbers, use those too.

 For the most direct and effective outreach, as well as dropping off a flyer ring your neighbor’s doorbell and introduce yourself.
 Most people will be touched by your sincerity.
 If a neighbor knows your face they’re more likely to come to your event.
 And you can also collect an email address or phone number for updates leading up to the event.

-Time to enjoy your event!
-Be as friendly yet genuine as you can.
-Welcome people, shake hands, introduce yourself, use people’s names (especially in the first minute of meeting them; this will help you remember names), and show a sincere interest in getting to know your neighbors.
+Time to enjoy yourself.
+Welcome people, shake hands, introduce yourself, use people’s names (especially in the first minute of meeting them; this helps with memory retention), and show a sincere interest in getting to know your neighbors.

-Lastly, at your event talk with your neighbors about what you might do together next.
-Another social, a block party, movie night, work party, a meeting to discuss something serious, or something else?
+Lastly, talk with your neighbors about what you might do together next.
+Another social, a block party, or something else?

-4. Keep up the momentum after your event
+4. Keep up the momentum after the event

-Using your neighbors’ contact information shared at the event, contact everybody soon after to thank them for coming and to set up next steps.
+Using your neighbors’ contact information glean from the event, contact everybody soon after to thank them for coming and to set up next steps.
 The next event shouldn’t be too far into the future.
 The nature of that event is up to you and your neighbors to decide.

-Consider setting up an email list for your street, which will allow people to communicate on an ongoing basis.
-Our block uses Google Groups.
-Communication infrastructure like this is extremely valuable.
+Consider setting up an email list, such as Google Groups, for your street, for ongoing communication.
 Actively participate in your group and encourage your neighbors to do the same.
 Post your own topics and reply to other people’s.

 Bringing neighbors together for the first time requires a bold step forward by just one or two people.
 That person could be you.
 If it is, you may one day look back and see it as one of the best things you’ve ever done.
 You’ll be a hero.

-Knowing your neighbors and being a part of each others’ lives is one of the greatest joys.
-You have my warmest encouragement in getting started.
+Knowing your neighbors is one of the greatest joys.
+I encourage you to get started.
 Don’t hesitate to contact me for further advice or support on reaching out to your neighbors for the first time.